bluerobotics/ping-viewer/Home.md

 - **Mac**

-    Download the Apple Disk file (.dmg).
-You execute Ping Viewer directly after opening the DMG file or by moving the executable (.app) to the **Applications** folder, and opening from there.
+    Download [this .dmg file](https://github.com/bluerobotics/ping-viewer/releases/download/t0.8.4/pingviewer-release.dmg), and double click it to open.
+Drag the Ping Viewer application icon to your *Applications* folder.
+Open the application by double clicking the icon in your *Applications* folder.

 <p align="center">
   <img src="http://i.imgur.com/a4wM4Rfg.jpg">